-- addressing disease risks from inhalation of aerosols with bacteria such as Legionella that regrow in plumbing during water distribution. - facilitating the introduction of new technologies for reusing treated wastewater and desalinating water in water-short areas, and - maintaining, upgrading, and replacing deteriorating infrastructure (e.g., 100-year old pipes).
-Cost estimates are from \$384 billion to \$1 trillion in the next 20 years. - The need to address risk of PFAS in drinking water, persistent chemicals for which EPA issued health advisories in 2016.
+- addressing disease risks from inhalation of aerosols with bacteria such as Legionella that regrow in plumbing during water distribution, - facilitating the introduction of new technologies for reusing treated wastewater and desalinating water in water-short areas, and - maintaining, upgrading, and replacing deteriorating infrastructure (e.g., 100-year old pipes).
+Cost estimates are from \$384 billion to \$1 trillion in the next 20 years.

-For more detail, see the safe drinking water program report here.
+For more detail, see the safe drinking water program essay here.